edges-collab/read_acq/README.md

 `read_acq` can be used in a Python interpreter or directly via the command line.

+### CLI
 To use the CLI, a single command is provided:

-    acq convert <data.acq> [<data2.acq> ...]
+    acq convert <data.acq> [<data2.acq> ...] [-f format1 [-f format2]]

-This will convert the file provided to a `.mat` format, and place the resulting `.mat` file in the same location as the original datafile (but with different extension).
+This will convert the file(s) provided to all formats provided, and place any resulting files in the same location as the original datafile(s) (but with different extension).
+The default format is 'mat'.
 The command can be run from anywhere on the system, and the file given can be a relative or absolute path.

-Multiple data files will be given, and each will be converted.
+Multiple data files can be given, and each will be converted.
 Wildcards may also be used in any of the filenames, eg.:

     acq convert data/*.acq

+### Library
 The main point of entry for the Python interface is `decode_file`:

     >>> from read_acq import decode_file